hyurl/sfn-schedule-parser/README.md

 ## Returning Values

-The `parse()` function returns an `ScheduleInfo` that carries these
+The `parse()` function returns a `ScheduleInfo` that carries information of:
-information:

-- `year: number | string` 2018+.
+- `year?: number | string` 2018+.
-- `week: number | string` Week of year, 1 - 52.
-- `day: number | string` Day of week, 1 - 7, 7 represents Sunday.
+- `day?: number | string` Day of week, 0 - 6, 0 represents Sunday.
-- `month: number | string` 1 - 12.
+- `month?: number | string` 1 - 12.
-- `date: number | string` Day of month, 1 - 31.
+- `date?: number | string` Day of month, 1 - 31.
-- `hours: number | string` 0 - 23.
+- `hours?: number | string` 0 - 23.
-- `minutes: number | string` 0 - 59.
+- `minutes?: number | string` 0 - 59.
-- `seconds: number | string` 0 - 59.
+- `seconds?: number | string` 0 - 59.
-- `once` Whether the schedule should run only once.
+- `once: bool` Whether the schedule should run only once.

-If any of these properties isn't set, it's value would be `undefined`.

-**Warning:** if the schedule pattern is already expired, an `RangeError` will be thrown, the scheduler may or may not catch this error, but the scheduler must not start in the situation.
+**Warning:** if the schedule pattern is already expired, an `RangeError` will be thrown, the scheduler may or may not catch this error, but it must not start any job in this situation.

-**Tip:** there should be only one `every...` phrase in the pattern, however, there could be any number of `*/<num>` specified.
-The future version may fix this problem, but for now, don't use more than one `every...` phrase.

-### The state of a schedule
+## The state of a schedule

-The method `getState()` returns the position of the schedule, possible values are:
+The method `getState()` returns the state of the schedule, possible values are:

 - `-1` expired, the schedule should stop now.